Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 First-Time vs. Repeat Offenders

-The penalty for a first-time charge of misdemeanor domestic violence is a $1,000 fine and six months in jail.
+The penalty for a first-time charge of misdemeanor domestic violence in Ohio is a $1,000 fine and six months in jail.

-Ohio also has enhanced penalties for a second offense, even if it comes years later, meaning that a second domestic violence charge is a felony punishable by 18 months in prison and a $5,000 fine.
+Ohio also has enhanced penalties for a second offense, even if it comes years later, meaning that 2nd-offense domestic violence in Ohio is a felony punishable by 18 months in prison and a $5,000 fine.

 - Whether the alleged offender has prior domestic violence offenses